Number 20

 Creative Response

-The story of a shop at the end of a row of shops – The story of Harry Redman’s fish ‘n’ chips – A poem, a dance and a film
+The story of a shop at the end of a row of shops – The story of Harold Redman’s fish ‘n’ chips – A poem, a dance and a film

 Credits: Poet: Adam Strickson, Dancer: Sanchita Mazumdar, Film maker: Elia Tomé